 perchtold_df |> select(ads, pos3, pos7, pos8, rel10, rel11, rel14) |> correlation(p_adjust = "none")

-If you run this code you’ll see, for example, the unadjusted p-value of the ads-pos3 correlation equals 0.023, matching the value reported in Perchtold Table 2.
+If you run this code you’ll see, for example, the unadjusted p-value of the ads-pos3 correlation equals -0.023, matching the value reported in Perchtold Table 2.
 Other things being equal, it’s good practice to adjust the p-values when using multiple tests, so let’s do that by leaving the defaults as they are (note the brackets of the correlation function are now are empty).
 We will also save the results as perchtold_cor so that we have more options for printing the output as a table.

 perchtold_cor <- perchtold_df |> select(ads, pos3, pos7, pos8, rel10, rel11, rel14) |> correlation()